google/santa/docs/development/sync-protocol.md

 {}
 ```

 In the `ruledownload` response a special field called `cursor` will exist if there are more rules to download from server.
-The value and form of this field is left to the sync server implementor but is used to track where the next batch of rules should start.
+The value and form of this field is left to the sync server implementor.
+It is expected to be used to track where the next batch of rules should start.

 On subsequent requests to the server the `cursor` field is sent with the value from the previous response e.g.